Enter two velocity vectors (by magnitude & angle, or by components) into the calculator to determine the resultant velocity.

 How to calculate resultant velocity?

-To calculate the resultant velocity, first, you must break up each individual velocity into its magnitude and direction vector.
+To calculate the resultant velocity, represent each velocity as a vector (magnitude and direction).
 Then break down each velocity into x and y components.
 Next, add together all of the x components and add together all of the y components.
 From these final x and y components, calculate the magnitude and direction of the resultant velocity.

 FAQ

-A resultant velocity is the net velocity of a combination of two more more velocities of certain magnitudes and directions.
+A resultant velocity is the net (resultant) velocity vector from combining two or more velocities of given magnitudes and directions.